chadharrington/all_spark_cube/README.md

 ```

 #### Installation
-You can install and use the Java client with or without Maven
+You can install and use the Java client with or without Maven.

 ##### Using Maven
-Clone the git repository, then build  and run the [Hello World](https://github.com/chadharrington/all_spark_cube/blob/master/software/clients/java_client/examples/HelloWorld.java) example using Maven.
+Clone the git repository, then build  and run the [Hello World](https://github.com/chadharrington/all_spark_cube/blob/master/software/clients/java_client/examples/HelloWorld.java) example using Maven:

 ```
 $ git clone https://github.com/chadharrington/all_spark_cube.git